 The cost of small business liability insurance primarily depends on which policies you purchase.
 The size of your business, the risks associated with your profession, and the policy limits you choose will also affect the cost.

-Technology errors and omissions insurance (tech E&O) provides crucial liability coverage for tech professionals who provide expert advice or services.
+Technology errors and omissions insurance (tech E&O) provides crucial liability coverage for tech businesses and independent contractors who provide expert advice or services.
 TechInsurance customers pay a median premium of $61 per month for tech E&O, or $728 annually.

-For protection against common liability claims, most tech businesses purchase general liability insurance.
+For protection against common liability claims, most tech businesses and contractors purchase general liability insurance.
 The median cost of general liability insurance is $28 per month, or $340 annually, for TechInsurance customers.

 The chart below shows median liability insurance costs for businesses that purchase policies with TechInsurance.
 The median better illustrates what you can expect to pay since the average values include high and low extremes.